Mona Charen: Career

 In February 2018 she was invited to participate in a CPAC panel discussion.
 Her comments, which elicited boos and jeers from the audience, included the following:I am disappointed in people on our side for being hypocrites about sexual harassers and abusers of women, who are in our party, who are sitting in the White House, who brag about their extramarital affairs, who brag about mistreating women—and because he happens to have an 'R' after his name we look the other way ...
 This is a party that endorsed Roy Moore for the Senate in the state of Alabama even though he was a credibly accused child molester.
 You cannot claim that you stand for women and put up with that ...
 Speaking of bad guys, there was quite an interesting person who was on this stage the other day.
 Her name is Marion Le Pen.
 Now, why was she here?
 Why was she here?
 She's a young, no-longer-in-office politician from France.
 I think the only reason she was here is because she's named Le Pen.
 And the Le Pen name is a disgrace.
 Her grandfather is a racist and a Nazi.
 She claims that she stands for him.
 And the fact that CPAC invited her is a disgrace.

 Charen subsequently wrote a New York Times op-ed entitled "I'm Glad I Got Booed at CPAC".

+She has written four books: Useful Idiots: How Liberals Got it Wrong in the Cold War and Still Blame America First (2003), Do-Gooders: How Liberals Hurt Those They Claim to Help (and the Rest of Us) (2005), Sex Matters: How Modern Feminism Lost Touch with Science, Love, and Common Sense (2018), and Hard Right: The GOP's Drift Toward Extremism (2023).
+Two of her books are New York Times bestsellers.

-Charen is also currently Policy Editor of The Bulwark website and host of the Beg to Differ podcast there.
+Charen was policy editor of The Bulwark website and hosted the Beg to Differ podcast before it ended in 2024.
+Charen hosts The Mona Charen Show.

 Personal life

-Charen is married to Robert P. Parker, a Washington, D.C. lawyer.
+Charen is married to Robert P. Parker, a Washington, D.C., lawyer.
 They have three sons.